nathan-websculpt/nathan-websculpt/README.md

   </a>
 </p>

-### Passionate about protecting text from tyranny and disaster in decentralized and distributed ways
+### Passionate about protecting text from tyranny in decentralized and distributed ways

 #### So what if you and your company do good?
 Someone else will run it one day.
 Someone you have yet to meet and therefore - can never trust.
 We need decentralization...